Your Wedding Day Devotional

 Related Resource: Devotional for the Maid of Honor

-Bless our home and our lives no matter where we may live or what our callings may be throughout our lives together.
+Bless our home and our lives no matter where we live or what our callings may be throughout our lives together.

-Help our marriage to be fruitful
+Help our marriage to be fruitful.

 Bless this day